SPIN: Structure-Preserving Inner Offset Network for Scene Text Recognition: Experiments

-\subsubsection{Discussion on different values of K.}
+\subsubsection{Discussion on Different Values of K.}

-We empirically analyze the performance under different K values, from 0 to 12, both in SPIN and GA-SPIN models.
-The results are demonstrated in Figure \ref{fig:3} with mean accuracy under regular and irregular cases.
-We can conclude from the curves that both SPIN and GA-SPIN will steadily improve the performance when K becomes larger, indicating the effectiveness of chromatic transformations.
-A proper value of K=6 is selected.
+We empirically analyze the performance under different K values, from 0 to 12, demonstrated in Fig. \ref{fig:3} with mean accuracy under regular and irregular cases. { Both SPIN and GA-SPIN steadily improve the performance when K becomes larger to some extent.
 We do not observe additional performance gain when K is unreasonably large as the smaller K indicates simpler transformation and the larger K may result in complexity and redundancy.
+While K=3 seems enough for regular text, larger (\eg K=6,9) is better for irregular benchmarks.}